California Child Support Laws

 - Parents who have little interest in spending quality time with their children but still seek parenting time they do not want or cannot handle: Why?
 To artificially decrease their child support exposure.

 - Parents who refuse to become gainfully employed when they have the earning capacity, ability and opportunity: Remember, the obligation to support a child is a mutual one.
 It doesn't just fall on the noncustodial parent.
 Unfortunately, most parents don't realize this and think just because they are the higher income earner, all of the burden must fall on them.

 - Parents who lie about their income, often claiming it is less than what it actually is, to pay less than what California child support laws require.

 It is not coincidence there are specific laws to prevent and punish these things.

-Our family law firm in Orange County, California has had success in obtaining great results for parents who have had to face such offenders.
+Our California family law firm has past and ongoing success in obtaining great results for parents who have had to face such offenders.

 From a practical perspective, guideline child support is what the computer program (Dissomaster and X-Spouse being the two most common in Southern California) tells the judge child support should be.
 That assumes the correct information is inputted into the program.

 Does the Family Court have to follow California's child support guideline?